carlossg/jenkinsfile-runner-google-cloud-run/README.md

 # Extending

 You can add your plugins to `plugins.txt`.
-You could also add the Configuration as Code plugin for configuration.
+You could also add the Configuration as Code plugin for configuration, example at `jenkins.yaml`.

 Other tools can be added to the `Dockerfile`.